robmuh/robmuh.github.com/_posts/2014-01-19-tools-list.markdown

 description: A list of the best programming, sysadmin, and developer tools based on experience and consensus
 ---

-tldr: Masters use elite tools smartphone, laptop, vmware, bash, vim, screen, git, github.com, git-scm.org, twitter.com, irc, gmail.com, joker.com, bourne shell, and perl; eclipse if necessary

 Coding is a craft, an art.
 Artists pick tools that bring their art to life as quickly and powerfully as they can.
 Often artists settle on one, best tool for the job.
 Here's list of the best tools to help you get started right.

+**TL;DR** Masters use elite tools smartphone, laptop, vmware, bash, vim, screen, git, github.com, git-scm.org, twitter.com, irc, gmail.com, joker.com, bourne shell, and perl; eclipse if necessary

 ### 'dems fightin' words